brettz9/BADIPagesCreatedLinks/README.md

 also potentially allowing you to update to any future version of our extension with a minimum of hassle).

-# titles, sites, sites_editing:
+# Configuration

-These 3 properties are the most likely you will wish to modify (unless you only wish to link your pages to Wikipedia).
+The following three properties are the most likely you will wish to modify (unless you only wish to link your pages to Wikipedia).

 Each of these properties is an array keyed to a language code (if you wish to